-Children develop their handwriting ability at different rates, but most children have mastered these basic skills within the first two years of school.
+Children develop their handwriting ability at different rates, but most children gain these basic skills within the first 2 years of school.
 From Year 2 on, children start to write more complex sentences and write about their experiences.

 Handwriting: encouraging your school-age child

-Here are a few tips to encourage your school-age child’s handwriting:
+Here are tips to encourage your school-age child’s handwriting:

 - Make a place for writing at home.
 Have a stable chair and a surface at the level of your child’s belly button.
-If your kitchen table is too high, you could use a cushion or tall chair to raise your child higher, with a footstool to support her feet.
+If your table is too high, you could use a cushion or tall chair to raise your child higher, with a footstool to support your child’s feet.

 - Ask your child’s teacher for a sample sheet with the starting points for each letter clearly marked.
-This can help your child practise at home what he’s learning at school.
+This can help your child practise at home.

-- To help your child learn to form a letter, write it lightly and correctly yourself and get her to trace over your letter.
+- Write letters lightly and correctly yourself and get your child to trace over them.
 Show your child where to start drawing the letter by putting a green dot at the starting point and a red one at the finishing point.

-- Say the letter’s name and practise saying the letter sound with your child as he’s drawing or tracing the letter.
+- Say the names of letters and the letter sounds with your child as they draw or trace the letters.

 - Use everyday opportunities to practise writing.
 For example, get your child to add items to the family shopping list, write notes to grandparents, help with birthday and other cards, or make labels with post-it notes.

 - Make it fun.
 Use a stick to draw large letters in the ground or at the beach and fill the letters with pebbles or shells.
-You could use non-permanent markers on a window to trace a letter over many times.
+Use non-permanent markers on a window to trace a letter over many times.
 Bath crayons are also good for this activity.

 Signs of handwriting problems in early school-age children

-Here are some early signs that your child is having difficulty developing the skills she needs for handwriting at school.
-Your child:
+Here are early signs that your child is having difficulty developing the skills to write by hand at school:

-- still swaps hands while drawing or handwriting during the first year of school.
-Most children prefer using one hand for drawing before they reach school, but some children have started school when this happens
+- Swapping hands while drawing or handwriting during the first year of school – most children prefer using one hand for drawing before they reach school, but some children have started school when this happens.

-- writes slowly or has difficulty drawing letters correctly.
-Your child might need some help developing motor skills so that she can make smooth, careful movements
+- Writing slowly or struggling to draw letters correctly – your child might need some help developing motor skills to make smooth, careful movements.

-- grips a pencil differently from the way she was taught or doesn’t have a strong pencil grip.
-Poor pencil grip can slow down your child’s handwriting progress and make it hard for her to complete work in a reasonable time
+- Gripping a pencil differently from the way they were taught or gripping the pencil weakly – this can slow down your child’s handwriting and make it hard for them to complete work in a reasonable time.

-- lacks interest in or avoids drawing and handwriting.
-Your child might lose interest in writing if she isn’t confident about drawing or her writing isn’t as advanced as her classmates’ writing
+- Lacking interest in or avoiding drawing and handwriting – this might happen if your child isn’t confident about drawing or their writing isn’t as advanced as their classmates’ writing.

-- has untidy handwriting.
-This might look like reversed letters, letters not correctly closed, inconsistent letter size, letters that don’t sit on the line and inconsistent spacing between letters and words
+- Writing in an untidy way – this might look like reversed letters, letters not correctly closed, inconsistent letter size, letters that don’t sit on the line and inconsistent spacing between letters and words.

-- doesn’t seem to follow the teacher’s instructions while learning to write.
-Your child might have trouble concentrating, paying attention or understanding the teacher’s instructions.
+- Not following the teacher’s instructions while learning to write – this might be because your child has trouble concentrating, paying attention or understanding instructions.

-If you notice these signs, it’s possible that your child can’t clearly see the board, his own writing or print in books.
-Or he might have additional learning needs that affect his handwriting development.
+If you notice these signs, it’s possible that your child can’t clearly see the board, their own writing or the print in books.
+Or your child might have additional learning needs that affect handwriting development.

 Getting help with handwriting

-Talk with your child’s teacher or your GP if you’ve noticed your child having difficulty with handwriting skills.
+Talk with your child’s preschool or school teacher or your GP if you’ve noticed your child having difficulty with handwriting skills.
 Your GP might recommend you make an appointment with an occupational therapist, audiologist or optometrist.